hphelion/documentation/network-quickstart.md

 ##For further information## {#ForFurtherInformation}

-* For information about the HP Cloud Networking, take a look at the [HP Cloud Networking Overview](/compute/network-guide) page
+* For information about the HP Cloud Networking, take a look at the [HP Cloud Networking Overview](/compute/networks/overview/) page
-For the full reference of supported HP Cloud CLI commands for Windows PowerShell, see [HP Cloud Environment CLI Software for Windows PowerShell Command Line Reference](docs.hpcloud.com/cli/windows/2/reference/)
 * For basic information about our HP Cloud compute services, take a look at the [HP Cloud compute overview](/compute/) page
-* Use the MC [site map](/mc/sitemap) for a full list of all available MC documentation pages
 * For information about the Open Stack networking features, surf on over to [their networking wiki](https://wiki.openstack.org/wiki/Quantum)